 Six Flags Discovery Kingdom Basics

-We have found that different families could visit and have a totally different experience.
+We have found that different families can visit and have a totally different park experience.
 Families with teens might want to do nothing but ride every coaster, and families with little ones might do the animal shows and the kiddie rides.

 Tips for Six Flags Discovery Kingdom

-When we visit theme parks, I’m always on the hunt to share with readers all the ways to hack your trip: how to save money, how to avoid lines, and how to plan in advance for the best time.
+When we visit amusement parks, I’m always on the hunt to share with readers all the ways to hack your trip: how to save money, how to avoid lines, and how to plan in advance for the best time.
 Here are my very best tips for making the most of your visit at Six Flags Discovery Kingdom.

 1. Get the Right Tickets

-2. Consider a Season Pass (for Locals)
+2. Consider a Season Pass

 3. Plan for Distant Parking

-When you enter the park, be sure to pickup a single page guide with the day’s showtimes.
-We didn’t see showtimes in the park’s official app (but download that too!).
-The guide is the best way to know when you can see the dolphins, sea lions, or other animals in action.
-Many shows only run once or twice a day, so this guide is vital to your day’s planning.
+Trips With Tykes Tip: If you want to see animals during our visit, check the animal experience showtimes early in the day in the app.
+Many shows only run once or twice a day, so knowing the times early is vital to your day’s planning and touring strategy.
 There are so many shows that you really have to pick and choose if you want to have time for rides too – it’s a good problem to have!

 5. Share Meals